 Shipping to all 50 states is not possible

 Wild Fork unlimited membership's air shipping is not available in Washington, Oregon, South Dakota, North Dakota, Wyoming, and Montana

-Wild Fork has a handful of storefronts in Florida and Texas and if you live within the same-day delivery range, you can have your salmon the same day you order it.
-Customers like the fact that there’s lots of transparency about the process and the products.
+Wild Fork has storefronts in Florida, California, Pennsylvania, and Illinois, and if you live within the same-day delivery range, you can have your salmon the same day you order it.
+Customers like the fact that there is a lot of transparency about the process and the products.
 The company plans to expand to other major cities outside the south and southwest; just put in your zip code to determine the best way to get your salmon.
-If you like their products, you might find it useful to become a member; a yearly fee of $49 will grant you unlimited free shipping.
+If you like their products, you might find it useful to become a member; a yearly fee of $29 will grant you unlimited free shipping.
 And customer service is easy, with a virtual chat.